A goat with a snotty nose foreshadows almost every oncoming ailment in them.

-If the runny nose is accompanied by other symptoms such as wheezing, lethargy, lack of appetite, a fever, or general discomfort, something is wrong, and you need to take action as quickly as possible.
+If the runny nose is accompanied by other symptoms such as wheezing, lethargy, lack of appetite, a fever, or general discomfort, something is wrong, and you must take action as quickly as possible.

 What Can You Do For a Goat With a Runny Nose?

-Give your goat a well-balanced diet with at least 10 percent crude protein, and ensure they get plenty of Vitamin A and C.
+Give your goat a well-balanced diet with at least 10% crude protein, and ensure they get plenty of Vitamin A and C.